How do blockchain bridges work

-Use this free AI content brief and ChatGPT prompt kit to plan, write, optimize, and publish an informational article about how do blockchain bridges work from the Ethereum and Smart Contracts Explained topical map.
+Plan and write a publish-ready informational article for how do blockchain bridges work with search intent, outline sections, FAQ coverage, schema, internal links, and prompt guidance from the Ethereum and Smart Contracts Explained topical map library entry.
 It sits in the Scaling, Layer 2, and Interoperability content group.

-This page is a free how do blockchain bridges work AI content brief and ChatGPT prompt kit for SEO writers.
-It gives the target query, search intent, article length, semantic keywords, and copy-paste prompts for outline, research, drafting, FAQ, schema, meta tags, internal links, and distribution.
-Use it to turn how do blockchain bridges work into a publish-ready article with ChatGPT, Claude, or Gemini.
+This page is a free SEO content guide from the TopicalMap library for how do blockchain bridges work.
+It gives the target query, search intent, semantic keywords, and copy-paste prompts for outlining, drafting, FAQ coverage, schema, metadata, internal links, and distribution.

 How cross-chain bridges work: they move tokens by locking an asset on a source blockchain and minting a wrapped representation on a destination chain (lock‑and‑mint), or by swapping liquidity through pooled reserves and relayers; Wormhole’s February 2022 exploit drained roughly US$320 million, illustrating that the bridging layer is a distinct custody and protocol surface.
 Implementations vary from custodial (single‑key) to federated multisig, to on‑chain light‑client bridges that verify Merkle proofs, and each design sets different trust and finality assumptions.
 Lock‑and‑mint schemes typically peg wrapped tokens 1:1 to the locked asset and require either custody or cryptographic proofs to redeem.
 Wrapped assets typically adhere to ERC‑20 or ERC‑721 standards for compatibility.